All posts by brigidmcmenamin

 Water, water everywhere?

-Why isn’t the Council considering the environmental consequences of adding at least another 1,000 additional residents by redeveloping the rest of River Road, starting with a 500+ unit apartment project twice the size of the Ivy?
+Why didn’t the Council consider the environmental risks and consequences BEFORE commissioning a Plan to Redevelop River Road, adding at least another 1,000 residents in a 500+ unit apartment project twice the size of the Ivy? https://chathamchoice.org/2024/10/will-the-truth-come-out/ https://chathamchoice.org/2024/12/pitiful/

-The effect on our water supply, for instance.
+Why didn’t they consider the effect on our water supply, for instance?

 https://www.chathamborough.org/government/forms/public-works/2450-2023-water-quality-report-chatham-water-utility/file https://www.usgs.gov/centers/new-jersey-water-science-center/major-aquifers-new-jersey